preludeorg/community/docs/operator/advanced/listeners.md

 });
 ```

-A corresponding configuration file for this plugin:
+A corresponding configuration file for this plugin that you need to add to that folder as `config.yml`:

 ```yml
 name: HTTP